AlfanyS/InputSharp/README.md

 input3.Execute();
 ```
 # Realisation
-- Library uses P/Invoke and Windows user32.dll SendInput().
+- Library use P/Invoke and Windows user32.dll SendInput().
 Method can use scan codes and virtual keys to identify keyboard keys (ScanKey and VirtualKey in code respectively).